 These freshwater baroque pearl extensions are a lot of things.
-When the extension is worn in back, they're a subtle play on Dior's double-pearl earrings, without looking overdone.
+When the extension is worn in back, they're a subtle play on double-pearl earrings, without looking overdone.
 When the extension is worn in front, they're a modern update to a classic, formal double pearl earring style.
 But not too formal.
 The twist connecting the two pearls, and the textured and wildly-shaped pearl keeps the look current, so you could absolutely wear these with jeans, as well as to your cousin's wedding.

 The Edison freshwater pearls that make up the extensions are beautiful.
 Because of the way Edison pearls are cultured, they are especially lustrous and interestingly textured.

 If you are wearing them with your own studs, ensure that your stud is smaller than the extension.

 Grey and pinky-bronze drops are easy to match with white studs.
 White drops are harder to match, so we recommend buying studs and extensions together.

 If you buy just the extensions, you'll also receive a pair of our large sterling silver backs.
 Because the extension adds weight to your stud, we recommend using large backs for the extra support.

 If you would like to buy the set, you'll receive a pair of 8mm baroque pearl earrings ($65 CAD), the extensions ($65 CAD), and an extra pair of earring backs.

 If requested, your purchase will come with a gift bag and tissue paper.